naruto863/reliable-task/README.md

 It is not a general-purpose message queue.
 The current preview focuses on a database-backed execution model: write the business record and the task record in one transaction, then let workers claim, execute, retry, and recover tasks.

+## Use Cases and Non-Goals

+Business applications often start with small asynchronous follow-up actions, then run into reliability problems:

+- An order, payment, or shipment transaction commits, but the follow-up coupon, notification, or external sync must not disappear.
+- `@Async` or a local thread pool is easy to add, but a process restart, rejected task, or uncaught exception can leave no durable task state to inspect or retry.
+- Calling external HTTP, RPC, or MQ systems inside the business transaction extends lock time and lets external instability slow down the core path.
+- After-commit callbacks avoid blocking the transaction, but retry policy, timeout recovery, dead-letter handling, and manual operations still need to be built.
+- A full message broker may be too much for a small set of internal reliable tasks once transaction handoff, consumer idempotency, dead-letter operations, and tracing are included.
+- Scheduled scans over business tables can work, but retry count, next execution time, failure diagnostics, concurrent claiming, and audit history tend to spread across the codebase.

+ReliableTask fits best when:

+- A Spring Boot application already uses MySQL and can use a database-backed Outbox model for reliable post-transaction work.
+- Task records must commit or roll back with business data, such as issuing coupons after order creation, notifying after payment success, or syncing a shipment to an external system.
+- The workload is moderate and values traceability, retry, recovery, and manual operations more than maximum throughput or millisecond latency.
+- Business handlers can be made idempotent with stable business keys and can accept at-least-once execution.
+- The team wants to solve internal reliable tasks with task tables, logs, and admin APIs before introducing another standalone messaging component.

+ReliableTask is not a good fit when:

+- You need general-purpose broker features such as cross-system pub/sub, stream processing, broadcast fan-out, or very high-throughput buffering.
+- You need exactly-once external side effects.
+ReliableTask schedules at least once; external APIs, charging, shipping, and messages still require business idempotency.
+- You need complex workflow orchestration, human approval flows, long-running Saga state machines, or a visual process engine.
+Systems such as Temporal, Flowable, or Camunda are better suited to that class of work.
+- The main need is cron scheduling, offline batch processing, reporting jobs, or pure delayed execution rather than reliable follow-up work created by business transactions.
+- The application cannot use MySQL or cannot add task, log, worker, and audit tables.
+- Failed tasks have no clear business compensation path, or the application cannot provide stable idempotency keys.
+In that case, define the business semantics before adding the framework.

 ## Features